Confinement in the three-state Potts quantum spin chain in extreme ferromagnetic limit: True/false vacuum states for

-This equality indicates, that the spin chain having $N$-sites contains in the state $|\text{vac}(\mathbf{h},g|N)\rangle$ about $\frac{N g^2}{18}$ sites, in which the spin is orientated not in the first, but in the second or third direction.
-Therefore, such flipped spins are well separated from one another, if $g\ll 1$.
-Say, at $g=0.2$, the distance between the neighbouring flipped spins is about $18/0.2^2=450$ spin-chain sites.
+This equality shows that in the state $|\text{vac}(\mathbf{v},g|N)\rangle$, the spin chain of length $N$ contains about $\frac{N g^2}{18}$ sites where the spin is oriented not in the first, but in the second or third direction.
+Therefore, such flipped spins are well-separated from one another for $g\ll 1$.
+E.g., at $g=0.2$, the distance between the neighbouring flipped spins is about $18/0.2^2=450$ spin-chain sites.